ExocoreNetwork/exocore-contracts/docs/reward-vault.md

     - The Reward Vault should handle standard ERC20 tokens without requiring prior whitelisting or governance approval.
     - Depositors should be able to deposit rewards in any standard ERC20 token on behalf of AVS providers without restrictions.

 2.2.
-Exocore Chain as Source of Truth: The Exocore chain maintains the record of reward balances and handles reward distribution/accounting for each staker.
+Imuachain as Source of Truth: Imuachain maintains the record of reward balances and handles reward distribution/accounting for each staker.
 The Reward Vault only tracks withdrawable balances after claim approval.

 2.3.
 Separation of Concerns: The Reward Vault is distinct from principal vaults, maintaining a clear separation between staked principals and earned rewards.